Yvette Cooper: End student visitor visa loopholes

 She claimed there were 150,000 reports about people possibly abusing student visas, which had not been checked by the UK Border Agency.

 "Legitimate university students are included in the target even though they bring billions into Britain - and those are being squeezed.
 Yet student visitor visas aren't included - and growing abuse in that category is being ignored.
-Stronger checks are needed on shorter-term student visitor visas."'No apology'
+Stronger checks are needed on shorter-term student visitor visas."

 Ms Cooper said the number of such visas has gone up by 30,000 a year since the election even though applicants do not have to meet any academic requirements to be eligible and no checks are made on whether they study or overstay.